P3Modding/Mapping-Tools/README.md

 ## ⚙️ 3.
 Convert the Collision Map to Binary

-Use a converter tool (or the provided script) to transform each pixel into binary values:
+Use 'ImgConv.py' converter tool to transform each pixel into binary values:

+First 4 bytes:

+[2 bytes] → Width = 640
+[2 bytes] → Height = 472

+Then:

 | Color | Binary |
 |--------|--------|